Originally published September, 30 2015. Updated October 24, 2019.

 Because of the complexity of my appendectomy surgery, I woke up with a drain tube and bulb coming out of my abdomen and it remained in for five days.

 If it isn’t already, ask your nurse to pin the bulb to the inside of your gown.

 The first several times I got up, the bulb just hung down from my abdomen.
 Once the anesthesia began to wear off, that pressure was physically (and psychologically) uncomfortable.
 My nurse simply pinned the bulb to the inside of my gown so that it didn’t pull on my abdomen.

 When you bathe or change your gown, pin the bulb to the band of your underwear.
 This helps support it until you can repin it to your gown.

 If you notice the bulb is mostly full, let your nurse know.
 You want that bulb and drain to remove extra fluids (for medical reasons and) because that pressure will be uncomfortable.

 Check out my Tips for Recovering from an Appendectomy at Home and my recommended items you’ll need at home.

-Once you get home after your surgery, you’ll want to check out these Tips for Recovering from an Appendectomy at Home.
+Be sure to check out my Tips for Recovering from an Appendectomy at Home.